 South Florida Radiation Oncology offers the most technologically advanced cancer treatment options so you can get back to living your life.

-Estimated new cases and deaths from endometrial (uterine corpus) cancer in the United States in 2012:
+Estimated new cases and deaths from non-Hodgkin lymphoma in the United States in 2012:

 For additional resources about TrueBeam STx please visit these websites:

 Another effective treatment is Rapid Arc which is also performed by the TrueBeam, as radiotherapy technology, gated RapidArc and SBRT or stereotactic body radiotherapy.

 To see the other treatment options available at SFRO please click here.Please call us at 877-930-SFRO (7376) today to find the right treatment option for you.